CDL-Quantum/CohortProject_2021/Week3_VQE/README.md

 For an infinitely stretched molecule we expect the energy to be the sum of the energies of the individual fragments.
 In the limit of infinite internuclear separation, the energy of H4 should equal twice the energy of the H2 molecule.
 Any discrepancy between these two energies would imply that the method is not size consistent.
 HF can only represent one electronic configuration, which for the H<sub>2</sub> molecule is a singlet, however, in the limit of infinitevely separated atoms, each Hydrogen atom's electron has a multiplicity of a triple (I don't understand this Rodrigo).
 This is the primary source of error for HF, the inability to describe systems with multiple electronic configurations.
 On the other hand, CCSD, CISD and FCI, do account for multiple electronic configurations in the wave function.
 We computed the energies for a planar H4 molecule when the separation between the two H2 fragments is as large as 100A (see table).
 The calculations were performed for a planar H4 molecule dissociating into 2 H2 molecules with separation corresponding to the minimum energy (see figure for dissociation curve H2 above)(is that the case for your calcs Rodrigo?).
-The first 3 columns correspond to energies computed using the program ... and the last 3 to energies computed with tequila.
+The first rows correspond to energies computed using the PYSCF package and the last rows to energies computed with the tequila package.
 We observe that CCSD is size consistent but CISD isn't.
 That is also what is claimed in the literature (add ref joh).
 On the other hand we see that FCI is size consistent and HF as well as long as we use the restricted version of HF (Rodrigo can ypu comment on UHF/RHF?).